-EUMETSAT is a user-governed operational organisation formed in 1986, which serves the needs of its Member States.
+EUMETSAT is a user-governed operational organisation formed in 1986, which serves the needs of its member states.

 The Council is the supreme decision-making body of EUMETSAT to which the Director-General reports, as the Chief Executive Officer.

-The four departments capture all scientific, technical, administrative and managerial expertise required to deliver the programmes and activities approved by Council.
+The Management Board, composed of the Director-General and the four department directors, is the organisation’s highest-level management structure .The four departments capture all scientific, technical, administrative and managerial expertise required to deliver the programmes and activities approved by Council.

 The Chief Scientist provides guidance on all scientific aspects of strategic relevance to EUMETSAT, with emphasis on prospective activities, international partnerships and internal assessment.

 The Quality Management Unit provides the Director-General and the Management Board with an independent assessment of the effectiveness and efficiency of the organisation’s management system in addition to the management of associated risks.
 It also proposes related improvements where necessary.

 The EUMETSAT quality policy reflects the commitment to continual improvement and applies to the design and the effective and efficient operations of all processes within the organisation.
 It encompasses the :